dotnet/docs/docs/csharp/getting-started/introduction-to-the-csharp-language-and-the-net-framework.md

 ---
-title: "Introduction to the C# Language and the .NET Framework"
+title: "Introduction to the C# Language and .NET"
 description: Learn the basics of C# and .NET.
 Get an overview of the C# language and .NET ecosystem. ms.date: 07/20/2015
 helpviewer_keywords: